Niickchu/videoSecurity/README.md

 # videoSecurity

 ## What is this? ##
 This is a real-time security system implemented on a microcontroller (BeagleBone Green).
+A PC can be used to display terminal outputs from the BeagleBone, however the system is designed to be run natively on the microcontroller.
 The system is able to perform video processing, facial detection and facial recognition in real time and, by means of two servo motors and an LED matrix, let the user know if it recognized the person in the frame or not.

 ## System Components ##
 **1\.
 USB Camera:** \